-Denver councilman Chris Hines forced to climb onstage from wheelchair
+No wheelchair access so Denver councilman has to climb on stage

 Mr Hinds was an avid runner and soccer player before a crash paralysed him at the age of 34.
 His experience encouraged him to go into public service and advocate for people with disabilities.

-His 2018 election spurred the city to make the the council chambers wheelchair accessible by installing a ramp so Mr Hinds could be inaugurated.
+His 2018 election spurred the city to make the council chambers wheelchair accessible by installing a ramp so Mr Hinds could be inaugurated.

-His advocacy work also inspired the Chris Hinds Act, signed by Colorado's Gov. John Hickenlooper in 2018.
+His advocacy work also inspired the Chris Hinds Act, signed by Colorado's Governor John Hickenlooper in 2018.
 It prevents the fraudulent use of disability parking in the state.

-"It just so happened to take getting someone elected to make that happen," Mr Hinds tells BBC News.

-"We've never had disability representation in Denver before and on the Denver City Council," he says.
-"This is just yet another reason why it's important for us to have disability representation in all areas of leadership and influence."
+"This is just yet another reason why it's important for us to have disability representation in all areas of leadership and influence," Mr Hinds told BBC News.

-Mr Hinds says that while the event was a humiliating experience, it has also sparked an outpouring of support from the disability community and others.
-He calls it a "teachable moment".